 The best way to manage tasks is to have a reasonable amount of these per 1 working day.
 Plan no more than three primary assignments, and prioritize according to urgency and global objectives.
 After you have arranged priority, intend the most important one for the morning, and complete the remaining two in the afternoon.

-Say, your agenda for Friday is: to discuss future deal details with the client, to check weekly performance reports, and – to discuss tasks’ pipeline for the next week with peers.
-In this case, it is better to start with the client meeting, as far as you can’t precisely predict how long it will take and till what time your vis-a-vis will be available.
+Say, your agenda for Friday is: to discuss future deal details with the client, check weekly performance reports, and – discuss the tasks pipeline for the next week with peers.
+In this case, it is better to start with the client meeting, as far as you can’t precisely predict how long it will take and what time your vis-a-vis will be available.
 Moreover, you can obtain some relevant information and timely adjust plans for the next week.

 Then – conduct an in-house team meeting, so that participants can oversee future scope and adjust their plans, in turn.
 Finally, as the business day ends up, the phone doesn’t break from calls and the office is getting quieter – deepened into report analysis.

 6. If It’s Possible To Delegate – Do It

 The “Want something to be done well does it yourself” approach is what will inevitably lead to a nervous breakdown – sooner or later.
 Timely delegating not only relieves one’s schedule but allows completing tasks with no losses to quality.
 Whatever professional you are, it’s impossible to remember all the details.
 If the following philosophies tend to occur in your mind, it’s time to think about whether you know how to delegate:

 - “I’ll spend more time explaining than to do by my own”

 - “It’s inconvenient to ask colleagues to do this job”

 - “Thanks to doing everything on my own, I feel indispensable”